 Remove limit on maximum cache size¶

-Users are able to configure the size of the resolvers name cache.
+Users can configure the size of the resolver's name cache.
 The default is 150 names.
 Setting the cache size to zero disables caching.
 We think users should be allowed to set the cache size to any value they find appropriate.
 However,

 Improve detection algorithm for determining the "best" forward destination¶